 Our design team focus on creating pieces (not collections), that will mix and match with your wardrobe, pieces that are elegant, sophisticated but practical and playful at the same time!
-We design clothing to be worn and loved with a focus on creating timeless pieces that last with a point of difference to make the wearer feel amazing.
+We design clothing to be worn and loved.
+We have a focus on creating pieces that last, timeless pieces with a point of difference that make the wearer feel amazing.
 Versatility is a key focus for us – we know how good it is to be able to change up a look.
 After all, we are Kiwi women designing not only for those special occasions but for everything in-between.

-Our Design Team take inspiration and feedback from our customers and staff to create pieces that are timeless.
-They sketch out the design and brainstorm what fabrics would best be suited to get the whole picture on what the design could end up being.
+Our Design Team take inspiration and feedback from our customers and staff to create timeless pieces.
+They sketch out the design and brainstorm what fabrics would best be suited to get the whole picture of what the design could end up being.
 Our designers then begin the pattern drafting process!